Here are the top foods to add to your diet.

 - Cancer Prevention: Broccoli contains glucoraphanin, which the body processes into the anti-cancer compound sulforaphane.
 This compound rids the body of H. pylori, a bacterium found to highly increase the risk of gastric cancer.
-Furthermore, broccoli contains indole-3-carbinol, a powerful antioxidant compound and anti-carcinogen found to not only hinder the growth of breast, cervical and prostate cancer, but also boosts liver function.
+Furthermore, broccoli contains indole-3-carbinol, a powerful antioxidant compound, and anti-carcinogen found to not only hinder the growth of breast, cervical, and prostate cancer but also boost liver function.

 - Cholesterol Reduction: Like many whole foods, broccoli is packed with soluble fiber that draws cholesterol out of your body.

-- Reducing Allergy Reaction and Inflammation: Broccoli is a particularly rich source of kaempferol and isothiocyanates, both anti-inflammatory phyto nutrients.
-Research has shown the ability of kaempferol to lessen the impact of allergy-related substances on our body.
-Broccoli even has significant amounts of omega 3 fatty acids, which are well know as an anti-inflammatory.
+- Reducing Allergy Reaction and Inflammation: Broccoli is a particularly rich source of kaempferol and isothiocyanates, both anti-inflammatory phytonutrients.
+Research has shown the ability of kaempferol to lessen the impact of allergy-related substances on our bodies.
+Broccoli even has significant amounts of omega 3 fatty acids, which are well known as anti-inflammatory.

 Salmon is an excellent source of vitamin B12, vitamin D, and selenium.
 It is a good source of niacin, omega-3 fatty acids, protein, phosphorus, and vitamin B6.
 It is also a good source of choline, pantothenic acid, biotin, and potassium.